Okashichan/hikka-sync/README.md

 # hikka-sync
-Sync your anime history between Hikka and MAL &amp; AniList
+Sync your anime history between Hikka and MAL* &amp; AniList.
+**Currently only Anilist is supported.**
+## deploy
+For it to work you need to set `HIKKA_USERNAME` and `ANILIST_IMPLICIT_AUTH`.
+More about AniList auth can be read [here](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant).
+Then:
+>docker build -t hikkaSync.

+>docker run -d --restart=always --name hikka-sync hikkaSync
+### License
+The source code for the site is licensed under the [MIT](LICENSE) license.